elben/elben.github.io/posts/2015-06-26-the-universal-data-structure.markdown

 I usually try to avoid the rigorous thinking type of articles because why should we water down good analogies with rigor?
 Why spend hours working through difficult exercises when I can just show you a comic of a caterpillar eating a spider to describe some abstract concept?
 Let’s all admit that most of the time, the caterpillar analogies are sufficient, and we render LaTeX only to play Mathematician.

 But I’m going to risk some academic stuff because I think it's important enough to delve into the theory.
-And for once, not too much work.
+And for once, it's not too much work.
 It’s a proof for the common programmer, not just those ivy tower theorists.

 The proof is so easy it’s a snore.